canonical/craft-parts/docs/common/craft-parts/reference/plugins/rust_plugin.rst

     release: 1.81.0
     LLVM version: 18.1.7

-  On Rust toolchains that do not include the LLVM version, you can still check the LLVM version number by examining the ``lib`` directory.
+  On Rust toolchains that don't include the LLVM version, you can check the LLVM version number by examining the ``lib`` directory.
   For example, Rust 1.81 uses LLVM 18.1 because it bundles a ``libLLVM.so.18.1-rust-1.81.0-stable`` file under the ``lib`` directory.

-  In this case, you want to install ``clang-18`` and ``lld-18`` from the Ubuntu archive.
+  In this case, you would install ``clang-18`` and ``lld-18`` from the Ubuntu archive.

   * You will need to set these environment variables for Clang:
       .. code-block:: yaml